They may not have met the public in person yet, but these adorable new arrivals at Temple Newsam have still been having plenty of fun on the farm.

 Already proving popular with followers, the first entries include newly hatched chicks and a walk round the estate to visit to the pig pen and give some of the farm’s Tamworth pigs a scratch.
 A new vlog will be posted every Monday on the Temple Newsam Estate Facebook page.

-Joe said: “Usually spring is one of our most popular times of the year and we love welcoming visitors to see some of the new arrivals.
+“Usually spring is one of our most popular times of the year and we love welcoming visitors to see some of the new arrivals.
 We really didn’t want them to miss out while the farm’s closed so we decided to keep all our followers updated every week and give them a chance to meet some of our newborns online instead.

 “We’re coming to the end of lambing and calving now but we do still have a few to give birth.
 So far we’ve had nearly 100 lambs and goat kids born and 30 calves and we’ve also hatched some chicks and have two litters of piglets due within the next few weeks so it’s certainly been very busy.”